nut-tree/website/docs/API/jest.md

 # Jest integration

-nut.js provides custom matchers for Jest, which allows you to write UI tests using well known syntax.
+nut.js provides custom matchers for Jest, which allow you to write UI tests using a well known syntax.

 ## Setup